Discounting the Future

 Thus, PV = 0.02×FV.
 What this says is that the present value is only 2% of the future value.

 There is almost nothing that puts students to sleep faster than the discount rate.
 Frankly, it's a dry topic.
 But the discount rate is actually front and center - in some ways, much more so than any science - in the debate over climate change and how societies should respond.
 The reason for the controversy is simple - if the worst impacts of climate change are going to be felt even two generations from now, then unless we use a discount rate of zero or near zero (meaning that we value the future exactly as much as the present) it is difficult to justify large and costly climate-related interventions in the present, in order to yield substantial benefits far in the future.
 But such a low discount rate flies in the face of what economists actually know about preferences that people seem to have for happiness now versus happiness (or wealth) in the future.
-If you are really interested in this topic from the perspective of climate change, Grist has a nice piece that was published recently.
+If you are really interested in this topic from the perspective of climate change, Grist has a nice piece (from a while ago).
 Since our focus in this course is on commodity markets and business decisions, we'll find (in the next couple of lessons) that there is a logical way to determine the "right" discount rate for those types of decisions.